wanjiashan/PIKANs/data/DATA_ReadMe.md

 **Citation**

-If you use these datasets, please cite the accompanying manuscript and this repository.
+To request the data, please contact us.
+Use of these datasets requires citation of the accompanying manuscript and this repository.
 Example:

-“This work uses GB-SAR and SBAS datasets from the Baijialiang, Hongjingta, Dexing, and Xinjing open-pit mines (HFUT-OP360 Datasets).
+"This work uses GB-SAR and SBAS datasets from the Baijialiang, Hongjingta, Dexing, and Xinjing open-pit mines (HFUT-OP360 Datasets)."